Supratik7712/sahapicks-website2/README.md

 - Static hosting compatibility

 It is built to be easy to maintain, easy to deploy, and easy for visitors to use.

+License
+© SahaPicks.
+Site design and code are proprietary.
+All rights reserved.
+Product names and trademarks belong to their respective owners.
+©Copyright 2026 SahaPicks.
+All rights reserved.
+Owned by Supratik Saha.
+Mail: supratiksaha2022s@gmail.com